gchamon/borg-automated-backups/README.md

 - /opt
 - /usr

-You can modify the directories by editing `env.dist` or creating an `env` file.
+You can change the directories for backup by copying `env.dist` into `env` and modifying it.

 ## Usage
 1. Set up the encryption passphrase: